 Double-blade sledges that allow the puck to pass underneath replace skates, and the players use sticks with a spike-end and a blade-end.
 Therefore, with a quick flip of the wrist, the players are able to propel themselves using the spikes and then play the puck using the blade-end of the sticks.
 A player may use two sticks with blades in order to facilitate stick handling and ambidextrous shooting.
 Ice sledge hockey games consist of three 15-minute periods.

-Protective gear: Because of the physical nature of the game, all players are required to wear a helmet with a full cage or mask as well as a protective collar or bib.
+Protective gear: Because of the physical nature of the game, all players are required to wear a helmet with a full cage or mask.
 Players are also encouraged to wear protective padding, including shoulder pads, shin guards, elbow pads and large padded gloves.
-In addition, the goalkeeper wears leg pads, body pads, a helmet with a visor and a catcher glove to protect the athlete from pucks flying up to 100 km/h.
+In addition, the goalkeeper wears leg pads, large shoulder pads, a helmet with a cage, a catcher glove and blocker glove to protect the athlete from pucks flying up to 100 km/h.

-Puck: Made of vulcanized rubber or other approved material, the puck is 2.54cm thick, with a diameter of 7.62cm and weighs 156 to 170 grams.
+Puck: Made of vulcanised rubber or other approved material, the puck is 2.54cm thick, with a diameter of 7.62cm and weighs 156 to 170 grams.

-Sledge: Made of aluminium or steel, sledges are 0.6m to 1.2m in length with a curved front end and one of two different seating systems.
+Sledge: Made of aluminium or steel, sledges are 80cm minimum in length with a curved front end and a seating system called a bucket (seat).
 The sledge is set on two blades, which are usually made of tempered steel and are each 3 mm thick.
 The puck must be able to pass underneath the sledge.
-The height of the main frame must be between 8.5cm to 9.5cm above the ice, and the length of the blade may not be more than one-third of the total length of the sledge.
+The height of the main frame must be between 8.5cm and 9.5cm above the ice, and the length of the blade may not be more than one-third of the total length of the sledge.
 The sledge may be equipped with a backrest, but it must not protrude laterally beyond the armpits when the player is properly seated.
 Straps secure a player's feet, ankles, knees and hips to the sledge.

-Stick: In Para ice hockey, players use two sticks with a hooked wooden blade at one end (for puck handling and ambidextrous shooting) and a pick at the other end.
-Each stick has a maximum length of 1m and is made of wood, plastic or aluminium/titanium.
-The blade has a maximum length of 25cm, except for the goaltender's blade, which has a maximum length of 35cm.
+Stick: In Para ice hockey, players use two sticks with a hooked blade at one end (for puck handling and ambidextrous shooting) and a pick at the other end.
+Each stick has a maximum length of 1m and is made of carbon fibre or fibreglass.
+The blade has a maximum length of 32cm, except for the goaltender's blade, which has a maximum length of 39cm.
 The pick end of the stick must not damage the ice surface or inadvertently puncture or slash other players, so the following rules apply: